Split-Community/flag-debt-dashboard/README.md

 - List all feature flags
 - Identify stale feature flags based on last update or traffic or creation time
 - Click on a column to sort by it.
+- Click on individual flags to go to the flag in the Split Console
+- Click on the Flag Owners to either navigate to the group in the Split Console or open your email client to send an email to a flag owner

 ## Installation